timothyb89/kc/README.md

    $ kc select 'environment notin (production, qa)'
    ```

+   Pod names can also be specified exactly.
+If one argument is provided and it
+   literally matches a pod, the input will be returned as-is.
+This isn't
+   particularly useful for `kc select`, but can be convenient for other commands
+   inheriting its functionality, like `kc bash`.

  * `kc nodeport` (aka `kc np`): returns a plain integer port for a service
    NodePort, useful for finding where a randomly-allocated port can be accessed.
    Example: